SamuelSau/Sumo-Robot/README.md

 ## make (Makefile)

 Code targets specifically the MSP430G2553 and uses TI's compiler msp430-gcc.
 Refer to [msp430-gcc-open](https://www.ti.com/tool/MSP430-GCC-OPENSOURCE) for what is utilized.
+The Makefile was built from scratch and used parts of the TI compiler for the project, however not CCStudioIDE.

 ## Assert
 In this implementation, the assert is first triggered at a breakpoint